javascript-tutorial/en.javascript.info/1-js/05-data-types/11-json/article.md

 let str = '{"title":"Conference","date":"2017-11-30T12:00:00.000Z"}';
 ```

-...And now we reed to *deserialize* it, to turn back into Javascript object.
+...And now we reed to *deserialize* it, to turn back into JavaScript object.

 Let's do it by calling `JSON.parse`: